 Great, we’ve just created our first 3D model of an MRI / CT / Ultrasound scan!
 It’s time to visualize and post-process the model.

 If you’re using the latest version of Windows 10, it comes pre-installed with the “3D Builder” app.
 If you’re running Mac / Linux or an older version of Windows, get a freeware app to load and process .stl files (e.g., Blender or other tools specialized on 3D printing and handling .stl files).

-Upon importing, the Windows 10 3D Builder app asks about the file’s units – at least on my European system, millimeters (mm) are OK and the head model corresponds to the real size.
+Upon importing, the Windows 10 3D Builder app asks about the file’s units – at least on my European system, millimeters (mm) are OK, and the head model corresponds to the actual size.
 You can check that using the faint numbers visible on the floor placed below the model.